-In July 2007, FASB agreed to issue for comment a proposed FASB Staff Position (the "Proposed FSP") that would change the accounting for certain convertible debt instruments, including our 6.00% Notes.
-Under the proposed new rules for convertible debt instruments that may be settled entirely or partially in cash upon conversion, an entity should separately account for the liability and equity components of the instrument in a manner that reflects the issuer's economic interest cost.
-The effect of the proposed new rules for our 6.00% Notes is that the equity component would be included in the paid-in-capital section of stockholders' equity on our balance sheet and the value of the equity component would be treated as original issue discount for purposes of accounting for the debt component of the 6.00% Notes.
+In September 2007, the FASB exposed for comment a proposed FASB Staff Position (FSP) No. APB 14-a, Accounting for Convertible Debt Instruments That May Be Settled in Cash upon Conversion (including partial cash settlement).
+This proposed FSP would change the accounting for certain convertible debt instruments, including our 6.00% Notes.
+Under the proposed new rules, for convertible debt instruments that may be settled entirely or partially in cash upon conversion, an entity should separately account for the liability and equity components of the instrument in a manner that reflects the issuer's economic interest cost.
+The effect of the proposed new rules for our 6.00% Notes is that the equity component would be included in the paid-in-capital portion of stockholders' equity on our balance sheet and the value of the equity component would be treated as an original issue discount for purposes of accounting for the debt component of the 6.00% Notes.
 Higher interest expense would result by recognizing accretion of the discounted carrying value of the 6.00% Notes to their face amount as interest expense over the term of the 6.00% Notes.
-We believe FASB plans to issue an exposure draft of the Proposed FSP reflecting the proposed new rules to the public in late August 2007 and to issue final guidance in November or early December of this year.
-This Proposed FSP is expected to be effective for fiscal years beginning after the December 15, 2007, would not permit early application and would be applied retrospectively to all periods presented.
+The FASB plans to issue the final FSP by December 2007 and if issued as exposed would provide final guidance effective for the fiscal years beginning after December 15, 2007, would not permit early application, and would be applied retrospectively to all periods presented.

-We are currently evaluating the proposed new rules and cannot quantify the impact at this time.
-However, if the proposed FSP is adopted as it is expected to be drafted, we expect to have higher interest expense starting 2008 due to the interest expense accretion, and prior period interest expense associated with the 6.00% Notes would also reflect higher than previously reported interest expense due to retrospective application.
+We cannot predict the exact accounting treatment that will be imposed (which may differ materially from the foregoing description) or when any change will be finally implemented.
+However, if the final FSP is issued as exposed, we expect to have higher interest expense starting in 2008 due to the interest expense accretion and, if the retrospective application provisions of the proposed FSP are retained in the final FSP, the prior period interest expense associated with the 6.00% Notes would be higher than previously reported interest expense due to retrospective application.